alex89rm/Hisense-H-Link-Protocol/docs/H-NET_PROTOCOL.md

 |--|--|
 |xx|06|

 During my captures I never stumbled upon a NAK packet but I am confident the control byte could change to 0x15 — the standard ASCII code for NAK, as opposed to 0x06 which stands for ACK.
 This could lead to a retransmission of the corrupted message but it is just my guess.
 The message length is the total number of bytes transmitted, checksum included.

+## Checksum Calculation
 The last byte is used for error detection and is computed using a simple XOR-based algorithm: the checksum starts with a 0x00 seed, performs a sequential XOR over all data bytes, and applies a final XOR with the source address.
 To figure out this I collected a good number of packets (~ 50) and I wrote a script to check with the most common checksum algorithms.
-Below is an implementation of the matching one in python :
+Below is an implementation of the matching algorithm in python :

 ```python
 checksum = 0